 Note for Boat Buyers

-For those who are buying a boat, don’t forget to check this often overlooked space.
+For those who are buying a boat, don’t forget to check this often overlooked space where lines rot from neglect and aren’t there when you need them.
+Lift the anchor-locker hatch and take a look and a sniff.
+This will tell you whether it has been forgotten or not.
 This and hundreds of other valuable tips are covered in “Buy a Boat With Confidence“.

 Note for Boat Owners